Kong/terraform-provider-konnect/docs/resources/cloud_gateway_configuration.md

 ### Required

-- `control_plane_geo` (String) Set of control-plane geos supported for deploying cloud-gateways configurations. must be one of ["us", "eu", "au", "me", "in", "sg"]
+- `control_plane_geo` (String) Set of control-plane geos supported for deploying cloud-gateways configurations. possible known values include one of ["us", "eu", "au", "me", "in", "sg"]
 - `control_plane_id` (String)
 - `dataplane_groups` (Attributes Set) List of data-plane groups that describe where to deploy instances, along with how many instances. (see [below for nested schema](#nestedatt--dataplane_groups))

 ### Optional

-- `api_access` (String) Type of API access data-plane groups will support for a configuration. must be one of ["private", "public", "private+public"]
+- `api_access` (String) Type of API access data-plane groups will support for a configuration. possible known values include one of ["private", "public", "private+public"]
 - `kind` (String) **Pre-release Feature**
 This feature is currently in beta and is subject to change.

 Kind of the Cloud Gateway deployment.
-If serverless.v1 is specified, the following fields should be omitted (will be ignored if provided): autoscale, cloud_gateway_network_id, version.
-Default: "dedicated.v0"; must be one of ["dedicated.v0", "serverless.v1"]
+If serverless.v1 is specified, the following fields should be omitted (will be ignored if provided): autoscale, cloud_gateway_network_id, version. possible known values include one of ["dedicated.v0", "serverless.v1"]; Default: "dedicated.v0"
 - `version` (String) Supported gateway version.
 For serverless.v1 kind of cloud gateways, this field should be omitted.

 ### Read-Only